matheusl2016/Matheusl2016/README.md

 # Hi there, I'm Matheus Lourenço!

 ## Engineer transitioning into Data Analytics.
-### Passionate about Data Analytics, and turning data into insights.
+### Passionate about Data Analysis, and turning data into insights.
 Constantly learning and exploring new technologies!

 Data Analyst in career transition — passionate about transforming data into strategic insights that drive business decisions.
 With a background in Engineering and hands-on experience in strategic reporting, interactive dashboards, and performance analysis, I’m focused on turning complex datasets into actionable insights.
-Currently seeking opportunities in Data Analytics or Business Intelligence, where I can combine my analytical mindset and business vision to optimize decision-making and uncover growth opportunities.
+Currently seeking opportunities in Data Analysis or Business Intelligence, where I can combine my analytical mindset and business vision to optimize decision-making and uncover growth opportunities.

 I enjoy working with data cleaning, visualization, and KPI analysis — using tools like Python, SQL, Power BI, and Excel to tell clear, data-driven stories.
 Always learning, always improving, and always curious about how data can create real impact.